glowkeeper/Provenator/src/README.md

 2. Check whether that hash exists on the blockchain.
 3. If the hash exists, retrieve the associated metadata.

-To install the source, please clone this repository, then follow the [installation instructions](INSTALL.md).
+To install the source, please clone this repository, then follow the [installation instructions](/docs/INSTALL.md).

 _Note 1_.
-A supplementary tool, such as [MetaMask](https://github.com/MetaMask/metamask-extension), must be used for the signing process.
+A supplementary tool, such as [MetaMask](https://github.com/MetaMask/metamask-extension), can be used for the signing process.